nikit34/Rambler_test_task/tests/functional/user/android/features/tests/naming_convention.md

 **search**

-- see completely matches text "str" and "<object>"
+- see completely matches text "str" and <object>
-- see partially matches text "str" and "<object>"
+- see partially matches text "str" and <object>
 - see button <object> with "<str>" text
 - see button <object> is "</not>" ready to press
 - see button <object> is "</not>" ready to press with "<str>" text